elkingarcia11/embarque-tenares-vue-quasar/README.md

 ### Development

 1. Run the development server: `quasar dev`
-2. Open your browser and go to http://localhost:3000 to see the result.
+2. Open your browser and navigate to http://localhost:3000 to view the application during development.

 ### Production

-To deploy this Vue and Quasar project on Google Cloud Platform, follow these steps:
+To deploy this Vue and Quasar project on the Google Cloud Platform, follow these steps:

 1. Install Docker on your machine.
 2. Build the Docker image of the application.